What should I do if my IRA contribution exceeded the maximum amount allowed?

 - A five-year “aging” requirement is satisfied; and

-- The distribution is made on account of at least one of these:
+- The distribution is made because of at least one of these:

 - Attainment of age 59½